 And EMERGING CURRENCIES that had been under pressure had been recovering to some degree in February prior to coming back under pressure.
+While stronger now, many of them have been exhibiting quite a bit more volatility on their recent rallies.
 The SA RAND has seen USD/ZAR overrun 15.40-.50 and even the 15.69 September 2018 high prior to pulling back previous.
 Even though it sagged all the way to 15.20 in early March, it was back above 15.40-.50 and the 15.69 resistance a week later.

 Then it surged above the 16.00 and 16.30 next higher congestion resistances all the way into violating the 16.95 resistance in mid-March.
 The weak economic outlook caused it to exceed the major January 2016 17.94 all-time high it set back markedly from in the wake of the US rescue package.
 The recent improved sentiment on US EQUITIES had it back below that Oscillator threshold area into the middle of April.

 Yet it then surged well above them, setting up a potential RAND failure after the sharp early April USD/ZAR 19.00 DOWN Closing Price Reversal (CPR) with a Tolerance to the 19.08 high of the previous week.
 After vigorously testing that resistance in late-April, it is even more critical going forward.

 There is also the 19.33 all-time high of that DOWN CPR week.
-It is also of note that the recent sharp slide of USD/ZAR from that 19.00 area only sagged to the very top of the near-term 18.00-17.80 recent congestion support prior to getting the bid back.
+It is also of note that the previous sharp slide of USD/ZAR from that 19.00 area only sagged to the very top of the near-term 18.00-17.80 recent congestion support prior to getting the bid back.